Sandwich loaf: History

 Sandwich Loaf is still common enough to be served in restaurants near the US/Mexico border where the dish is called sandwhichon.
 This variation is garnished with pineapple, cherries, pickled jalapenos and pecans, and visually resembles a traditional tres leches cake.

+It remains popular in parts of French Canada (Quebec, New Brunswick) by the name pain sandwich (bread sandwich).

 Preparation

 To create a sandwich loaf, bread is cut horizontally and spread with layers of filling.
 Common fillings include egg salad, chicken salad, ham salad, tuna salad, and Cheez Whiz.
 In a simple sandwich loaf, the fillings may all be the same, but in more complex creations each layer is different.

 White bread is usually used to create a sandwich loaf, but whole wheat is also used.
 Sometimes white and whole wheat are used in alternating layers to create a ribbon effect.
 Common garnishes are olives, parsley, grapes, and carrot curls.
 The loaf is sliced like a cake and eaten with a fork.